tmoulik/StroopEffect/README.md

-# StroopEffect
+# StroopEffect.ipynb

-Project: Hypothesis testing for Stroop Effect.
+StroopEffect.ipynb contains code to do a hypothesis testing for the Stroop Effect.
+This code was written as part of the Udacity Project work.The code runs on the data: stroopeffect.csv

 More information on the stroop Effect can be found here: https://faculty.washington.edu/chudler/words.html